-A headless CMS discards the presentation layer and comes with just two parts: data storage and a back-end to manage content.
-As a developer, you get to pick the best parts to build the front-end, depending on your goals and the type of formats you are targeting.
-You can use the APIs of the CMS to send and receive content and metadata to fill the front-end and determine the behavior.
+A headless CMS discards the presentation layer and comes with two parts: data storage and a back-end to manage content.
+As a developer, you get to pick the best parts to build the front end, depending on your goals and the type of formats you are targeting.
+You can use the APIs of the CMS to send and receive content and metadata to fill the front end and determine the behavior.

-This flexibility is great, but it also comes with its own disadvantages, as there aren’t many tried and tested tools.
-You might end up with a host of tools that do a little, making it harder to keep everything running.
-Of course, there are ways to combine several ways of working — for instance; you could turn WordPress into a headless CMS if you are already working with that CMS and feeling comfortable with it.
+This flexibility is great but has disadvantages, as many tried and tested tools exist.
+You might end up with a host of tools that do little, making it harder to keep everything running.
+Of course, there are ways to combine several ways of working — for instance, you could turn WordPress into a headless CMS if you are already working with that CMS and feeling comfortable with it.

 Chopping off the head of a CMS means changing your communication.
 You can no longer rely on the internal connections of the monolith CMS and have to use a different way of communicating: APIs.

-API stands for Application Programming Interface, and it is a way of opening up data for applications to talk to.
-You can use it to send and receive messages, content, or metadata to use on the site’s front-end.
+API stands for Application Programming Interface, which allows applications to talk to data.
+You can use it to send and receive messages, content, or metadata on the site’s front end.
 For instance, Yoast SEO has a so-called REST API that opens up the metadata (including crawl directives and structured data) that the SEO plugin generates.
-Headless CMSs can read this data and apply it to the pages they generate.
+Headless CMSs can read this data and apply it to their generated pages.

 Is headless the future?

 The concept of headless has been around for ages, but headless CMSs seem to be the talk of the town.
-Whether it is a vast movement or a hype is hard to tell.
-For most users and use-cases, a headless CMS doesn’t seem to be a valid option.
+Whether it is a vast movement or hype is hard to tell.
+A headless CMS isn’t a valid option for most users and use cases.
 That’s not to say that the thought of setting your content free isn’t speaking to more developers and information architects by the day.
-With a headless CMS, you can adopt a content-first strategy instead of a front-end first one.
+With a headless CMS, you can adopt a content-first strategy instead of a front-end first.

-Putting your content in the first place and stripping everything from that helps you free it up.
+Putting your content first and stripping everything from that helps you free it up.
 When content is free, it can be used everywhere — literally everywhere.
-Today, content doesn’t just live in a simple responsive website, but apps, smart assistants, smartwatches, fridges, kiosks, TVs — everywhere.
-And there will be more formats we can’t even think of at the moment.
+Today, content doesn’t just live in a simple responsive website, but apps, smart assistants, smart watches, fridges, kiosks, TVs — everywhere.
+And there will be more formats we can’t even think of now.

 Headless CMS vs. Decoupled CMS

-Headless CMS is a catch-all term for every type of CMS that doesn’t come with a front-end.
-Of course, there are many variants of this technology and different ways of thinking about this concept.
-One of those is the difference between a headless CMS and a decoupled CMS.
+Headless CMS is a catch-all term for every type of CMS without a front end.
+Of course, this technology has many variants and different ways of thinking about this concept.
+One is the difference between a headless CMS and a decoupled CMS.

 You can see a headless CMS as a data storage, ready to push content around once asked.
 A decoupled CMS is more proactive in its work, and some CMSs even come with a form of templating built-in, making it a good in-between solution for many projects.